ADAPT Tap & Jazz

 With my academic goals complete, my next focus was to develop my training as a dance educator.
 Beginning in the summer of 2014, I travelled to Toronto for three consecutive summers to train under Canada’s top dance teaching masters – Brian and Faye Foley.
 In 2016, I completed my dance teacher training, received my gold seal, and certified in tap and jazz with the Associated Dance Arts for Professional Teachers.

 Also in the summer of 2014, I joined the Acro Dance Teacher’s Association (formerly, Acrobatique).
 Hoping to expand my teaching repertoire, I developed my understanding of Acrodance and how to teach it.
 In July 2020, I expanded my dance teacher training once again.
 I completed a 3-day training course under Acrobatic Arts – Preschool Syllabus.
-Later this year, I will attend a 3-day training seminar with Acrobatic Arts – Module 1 (Levels 1-6).
-I am currently a member of the Dance Safe Ontario association, which is a government-approved industry standard for COVID-19 safety in the dance studio across Ontario.
+In July 2021, I completed my certification with Acrobatic Arts – Module 1 (Levels 1-6); I am licensed to safely teach acrodance.
+Finally, I am currently a member of the Dance Safe Ontario association, which is a government-approved industry standard for COVID-19 safety in the dance studio across Ontario.

 When I was a young teacher, I read a quote that has left a lasting impression on me and my teaching philosophy.
 “One hundred years from now, it will not matter what kind of car I drove, what kind of house I lived in, nor how much money I had in my bank account.
 But the world may be a better place because I was important in the life of a child.”
 With dance as my vehicle, I am committed to being a positive role model to my students; to teach them life lessons that will benefit them throughout the various stages of life.
 I realize that some students might graduate from my dance school with a desire to become a professional dancer – but I know that so many others will come to dance school wanting to make memories, build friendships, and be physically active.
 Whatever the end goal for my dancers may be, my role as a dance educator remains the same: Commit to building strong, confident future citizens of our world.